jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 - Which event IDs would your look at to figure out egress?
 - What attributes from the ETW network events that are not present in 5156 or Sysmon NetworkConnect?
 - What kind of analysis can we do, beyond simplistic "known bad" matching?
+- How many processes actually have network activity?

 ## What's Next?
 >Cross-process activity tracing...